How Much Does It Cost to Patent An App: Everything You Need to Know

 Searches performed by knowledgeable patent searchers can range in cost from $1,000 to $3,000, depending upon the following:

-- The quantity of written evaluation you wish to obtain
+- The amount of written evaluation you wish to obtain

 - The complexity of the invention